ypid/docs/source/intro_release_notes/release_notes_community/compatibility.rst

 MySQL Backend
 =============

 MySQL can be configured to use the BINARY clause in SELECT operations.
-This make object names to be case sensitive (as sqlite or PostgreSQL).
+This makes object names to be case sensitive (as sqlite or PostgreSQL).
 The default behavior is to **not** use this feature to be backward compatible.
 Note that if you are using LDAP or AD as authentication backends this feature is not recommended.

 SQLite Backend
 ==============